-PreReq: Eng 22 or (ESL 22G and ESL 22W) or placement in Eng 100 An introduction to the major social problems and issues of contemporary society, including their nature, social causes and possible solutions.
+PreReq: Eng 22 or (ESL 22G and ESL 22W) or placement in Eng 100 or placement in Eng 100E

+An introduction to the major social problems and issues of contemporary society, including their nature, social causes and possible solutions.
 (3 lec hrs.)